willierushrush/willierushrush.github.io/_pages/2020-07-30-conformal_metrics.md

   - Riemannian Geometry
 ---

 As smooth two dimensional smooth real manifolds, Riemann surfaces admit Riemannian metrics.
 In the study of Riemann surfaces, it is more interesting to look at those Riemannian metrics which behave nicely under conformal maps between Riemann surfaces.
-This gives rise to conformal metrics.
+This gives rise to the study of conformal metrics.
+I aim to introduce what conformal metrics are and provide some examples of commonly used conformal metrics in different Riemann surfaces.

 ## Riemannian metrics